Publications & Research

 2019.
 Design and Culture 12(1): 31-55

 2018.
 The International Journal of Design in Society 12(4): 29-44

 Minority Designers – Leading the Charge Toward Responsible Design

 in Citizen Designer: Perspectives on Design Responsibility, 2nd edition, Steve Heller and Véronique Vienne.
 Allworth Press, 2018.

-She recently presented her research on “Anatomical Grids” at TypeCon 2019 in Minneapolis and was an AIGA DC SHINE 2019 mentor.
+She co-curated the virtual 3D exhibitions in the Department of Art at Howard and served as an AIGA DC SHINE 2020 mentor.
+She facilitated a DC Design Week discussion with Antionette Carroll in September 2019, and presented her research on “Anatomical Grids” at TypeCon 2019 in Minneapolis.
 Dr. Ahmed served on the 2020 Advisory Review Panel for the DC Commission on the Arts and Humanities, and also as a journal reviewer for the International Journal of Communication and Design Principles and Practices.
 She was a panelist at the Incentivizing Responsible Design: What Makes It Worth It? panel discussion and regularly serves on graduate MFA thesis committees.

 Dr. Ahmed received her BFA and MFA in Graphic Design at Howard University, Washington DC, and earned her doctorate in Mass Communications and Media Studies at Howard.
 She was also a Savannah College of Art and Design (SCAD) Rising Star.
 Her research interests include typeface persona, responsible design, and visual communication in politics.
 Her dissertation investigated the use of Gotham in Obama’s 2008 presidential campaign.